Resisting arrest: Denmark

-The Danish penal code makes allowance for some forms of eluding and thus is very different from the penal code in the United States.
+The Danish penal code makes allowance for some forms of eluding and, thus, is very different from the penal code in the United States.

 Norway

-Resisting arrest in Norway can be punished with up to three months in jail.
+Resisting arrest in Norway can be punished with up to three months imprisonment.

 Taiwan

 Any arrest not in accordance with the procedure prescribed by law may be constitutionally resisted.
 Conversely, knowingly and willfully resisting a lawful police arrest with threats or violence may indirectly constitute obstructing official duty.

 United Kingdom

 England and Wales

 Section 38 of the Offences against the Person Act 1861 states:

-Assault with intent to commit felony, or on peace officers, &c.